Bougakov/Micromake-D1-3D-printer/FAQ.md

 ### Things to consider before buying:

-*   You can [earn cash back of about 5%](https://www.ebates.com/r/FACEBO550?eeid=28187) when buying 3D printer on AliExpress, using Ebates or other service. Русскоязычные покупатели могут получить кэшбэк 7% на [Letyshops.](https://www.facebook.com/notes/alexander-bgk/cashback/888117147961047)
+*   You can [earn cash back of about 5%](https://www.ebates.com/r/FACEBO550?eeid=28187) when buying 3D printer on AliExpress, using Ebates or other service.
 *   Good discussions on what to buy with your Micromake: [here](https://www.facebook.com/groups/173676226330714/permalink/333773956987606/) and [here](https://www.facebook.com/groups/173676226330714/permalink/333812513650417/)

 ### Links to proven sellers: